abaitken/arduino-led-controller/README.md

 - Sometimes there is a long pause on a single pattern
 - Sometimes there an odd color left over on the first/last LED
+- Fade out animation does not seem to be working